-The testimony discloses that he was in the habit of allowing men to go into the basement for immoral purposes for a consideration, and when Mary Phagan passed by him close to the hatchway leading into the basement and in the gloom and darkness of the entrance, he attacked her.
-What is the tr uth we may never know.
+The testimony discloses that he was in the habit of allowing met to go into the basement for immoral purposes for a consideration, and Mary Phagan passed by him close to the hatchway leading into the basem and in the gloom and darkness of the entrance, he attacked her.
+What the tr uth we may never know.